Bordel/new-bordel-web/new-description.md

 - Audio setup with speakers, sub, DJ controller, synths and other kinds of equipment for jams and raves
 - Space for community meetups and workshops, open to public or private events
 - Anything else you'd like!
 It's a doocracy so anything you bring goes.
 Let us know in the form below how would you like to use the space
+(TODO should we also mention it's a space for meeting and encountering similar-minded people?)

 Physical space should be built highly modular, thus customizable to a lot of settings/activities.